themeum/kirki/docs/arguments/label.md

 # label

-You can use the `label` argument  o set the title of a control.
+The `label` argument is used to set a control's title.